Charlie Guymer: Background

 Guymer grew up in Temora, New South Wales.
 He played for the Temora Dragons before attending St. Gregory's College, Campbelltown.
 Guymer was scouted by Parramatta playing Harold Matthews as a Centre.
 Guymer moved in the back-row in 2023, he was named captain of the Eels SG Ball team, scoring a try in the 2023 GF.

 Playing career

 In 2023, Guymer debuted for Parramatta's NSW Cup team playing three games.
 Guymer was selected to represent NSW under 19's Origin team in 2023.
 In 2024, Guymer became a consistent member in the NSW cup team.
 In round 18 of the 2024 NRL season, Guymer made his NRL debut for Parramatta against the South Sydney Rabbitohs at Commbank Stadium in a 32-16 loss.
 On 23 July 2024, it was announced that Guymer would miss the rest of the season with a syndesmosis injury.

 Guymer played 16 matches for Parramatta in the 2025 NRL season as the club finished 11th on the table.

+2026

+On 3 April, Parramatta announced that Guymer had re-signed with the club until the end of 2028.

+Guymer was limited to just eight games for Parramatta in the 2026 NRL season as the club finished 13th on the table.